 A little history on soccer cleats / football boots…

 The first soccer cleat is credited to England’s King Henry VIII.
-After googling history of soccer cleats, most sources say that the first pair was made by King Henry’s personal shoemaker Cornelius Johnson, in 1952.
+After reviewing the history of soccer cleats, most sources say that the first pair was made by King Henry’s personal shoemaker Cornelius Johnson, in 1952.

 These were high top style, which is funny because in the last few years has become popular with the “built in sock”.
 This makes the boot look higher and give more support, so they say.
 I personally am not a fan because they were difficult to put on.
 Others say they fit great.
 Find what you like.